 wsf-vii

 Usability / Accessibility.
-Scott O'Hara's gallery of accessible form controls / This video of a chimpanzee browsing Instagram has been shared a gazillion times (for good reason) / Ryan Florence is building accessible React components as Reach UI; freshly released, the Tooltip component
+Scott O'Hara's gallery of accessible form controls / A video of a chimpanzee browsing a photo social media platform has been shared a gazillion times (for good reason) / Ryan Florence is building accessible React components as Reach UI; freshly released, the Tooltip component

 UI.
 Svelte 3 has been released / Are you managing state?
-Think twice. by Krasimir Tsonev / Facebook has 30,000 React components / Stretch is a flexbox layout engine implemented in Rust that works on the web, iOS, and Android
+Think twice. by Krasimir Tsonev / Stretch is a flexbox layout engine implemented in Rust that works on the web, iOS, and Android

 CMS.
 Content Management Meta-System by Dorian Taylor / Pollen by Matthew Butterick is a SSG written in Racket; its documentation is a pleasure to read